William Wyld

-William Wyld (1806 in London – 25 December 1889 in Paris) was an English painter who participated at the Exposition Universelle of 1855.
-He was a friend of painters Ary Scheffer and Paul Delaroche.
+William Wyld (1806 in London – 25 December 1889 in Paris) was an English wine merchant and landscape painter, mainly in watercolour, who mostly lived in France, and mixed in French artistic circles.
+He participated at the Exposition Universelle of 1855.
+He was a friend of the painters Ary Scheffer and Paul Delaroche among others.

 Early life and career

 Born to a family that had produced rich merchants for several generations, he gained a pronounced taste for drawing very young.
 On the death of a young uncle (also good at drawing) after a fall from a horse when William was aged 6, William inherited his drawing materials.
 Aged 20, he lost his father but family relations allowed him to be made secretary to the British Consulate in Calais thanks to the statesman George Canning.
 There he served Lord Granville and got to know the watercolourist François Louis Thomas Francia (an admirer of Thomas Girtin and a teacher of Richard Parkes Bonington), then living in Calais, and studied under him.

 When his family's protector, Canning, died on 8 August 1827 it became clear Wyld's diplomatic career could proceed no higher since he had interrupted his studies too soon.
 One of his friends was John Lewis Brown, active in commerce and also a major collector of Bonington's watercolours, and Brown gained him an opportunity to work as a wine merchant exporting champagne from Épernay to England.
 During periods of enforced leisure Wyld used the free time to draw and paint with his friend right across France, from Dieppe to Rouen and meeting Horace Vernet, then at the height of his fame.

 Wyld worked for 6 years as a champagne merchant from 1827 to 1833, making use of the job's opportunities to network with the local artistocracy and to become well-versed in viticulture.